howonlee/howonlee.github.io/_posts/2022-03-29-A%20Software%20Estimation%20Method%20Where%20Every%20Task%20Is%20Estimated%20At%20Infinite%20Time.md

 See also [Samuelson's discussion of Bernoulli's paradox](https://www.jstor.org/stable/2722712).

 I often think to myself that power laws are an expression of Nature sitting in a probability distribution giving us humans an obscene gesture.
+Like, one of the really obscene ones.
 Perhaps you might think it less abominable, but at least any serious software practitioner will agree with the mere statement that it is often a miracle that software gets made at all.
 Be glad of it.
 Enjoy the booping and beeping.

 See also [this one](https://www.johndcook.com/blog/2015/12/21/power-law-projects/).